Skip to content

 [Bi Saka Mu Kyo]

-Perhaps a place doesn’t look like much to others, a slope above a plain, a farm with a view of distant mountains, a small woodland of pine and fir.
+Perhaps a place doesn’t seem like much.
+A hill by a wet plain, a farm with a view of far mountains, a modest woodland of pine and fir.

-An Icelandic saga describes the southern coast this way: “Nothing but sand and vast desert and a harbourless coast, and outside the skerries a heavy surf.”
+An Icelandic saga describes their southern coast this way: “Nothing but sand and vast desert and a harbourless coast, and outside the skerries a heavy surf.”

-Across this plain flows the Markafljót, the Mart-fleet, a great interlace of river that takes to marshlands and skirts the slope-land farms.
+Across the plain from great glaciers flows the Markafljót, the Mart-fleet, a great interlace of river that takes to marshlands and skirts his slope-land farm.

-These days the electric ferry from the Westmann Islands docks at the new harbour of Landeyjahöfn, and you are soon crossing the plain on ridged roads of ash.
+These days the electric ferry from the Westmann Islands docks at the new harbour.
+A track crosses the plain on ridged roads of ash.

-And there at the apron base of the slopes at Hliderendi will be Reyfar the Fox, dressed in summer fur.
+And there at the apron base of the slopes at Hliderendi is Reyfar the Fox, dressed in summer fur.

-He will be sitting by the cattle grid on the dry road.
-All around will be the chatter of water rushing off the slope.
+He’s sitting by a cattle grid on the dry road.
+All around is the mutter of water rushing off the slope.

 The next thing Reyfar the trickster says, for this is his role, makes you stop.